Datavault-UK/automate-dv-docs/docs/macros.md

 !!! note
     This is a helper macro used within the stage macro, but can be used independently.

-Generates SQL to create hash keys for a provided mapping of columns names to the list of columns to hash.
+Generates SQL to create hash keys or hashdiff values for a provided mapping of column names to the list of columns to hash.

 ### derive_columns